kwazema/ProjectUnityEnti2019/README.md

 # A Blast from the Past
-We are developing a video game for the end of course project.
+--> We are a team of 3 people (students) developing a videogame as a final project for the university.

-Hi i'm trying some random shitttttt. :D
+--> We're using Unity while we keep learning!.